AMR-MK47/ONews/README.md

 - **Optimized Performance**: Designed with performance in mind, ensuring a fast and responsive experience.

 ### Getting Started:
 Clone the repository, and follow the instructions to set up the environment.
-The app is built using Flutter, making it cross-platform and accessible on both Android and iOS devices.
+The app is built using Flutter, making it cross-platform and accessible on both Android devices.

 ### Installation:
 To run the app locally, make sure you have Flutter installed, then execute the following commands: